Effective date: 12/08/2023

 1. Introduction

-Our Privacy Policy governs your visit to https://laylo.com, and explains how we collect, safeguard and disclose information that results from your use of our Service.
+Our Privacy Policy governs your visit to https://laylo.com on all platforms, and explains how we collect, safeguard and disclose information that results from your use of our Service.

 2. Definitions